-This is the site of the UN’s Division for Ocean Affairs and the Law of the Sea.
+This is the site of the United Nations Division for Ocean Affairs and the Law of the Sea.
 The full text of the United Nations Convention on the Law of the Sea (UNCLOS) is included, together with background information and details of current status.

 The Organization of American States (OAS) was created in 1948 in order to strengthen cooperation between the countries of north, central and south America and the Caribbean.
 The web site has information on the work of the OAS, member states, press releases 1998 onwards, annual reports 2001-2002 onwards, treaties 1947 onwards, and other documents and resolutions 1995 onwards.

-TransLex is a research tool aimed at both professionals and academics.
+Trans-Lex is a research tool for transnational commercial law aimed at both professionals and academics.
 It is made up of four databases which can be searched or browsed: Principles, which contains over 120 principles and rules of transnational law; Bibliography, a selected collection of bibliographic references; Materials, a collection of domestic statutes, international conventions, model laws, restatements and other soft-law instruments; and Links, a collection of links to sites which are relevant for anybody doing research in transnational law and international business.
 The site is developed and maintained by CENTRAL – the Centre for Transnational Law at the University of Cologne, Germany.

 Information available either directly on this site or via links, includes: details of the treaty enquiry service; advice on UK treaty practice and procedure; a list of the multilateral treaties for which the UK government is a despository, with links to text and downloadable status information; texts of treaty command papers; and links to the full text of some treaties involving the UK.
 Also available via the site is the UK Treaties Online Database which is searchable by treaty title, or can be browsed by treaty type and country.

-The International Institute for the Unification of Private Law (UNIDROIT) is an independent intergovernmental organisation set up to study the needs and methods for modernising, harmonising and co-ordinating private law, particularly commercial law, between states and groups of states.
+UNIDROIT – the International Institute for the Unification of Private Law – is an independent intergovernmental organisation set up to study the needs and methods for modernising, harmonising and co-ordinating private law, particularly commercial law, between states and groups of states.
 Much of its work is concerned with the preparation of draft conventions and model laws.
 Texts of these are provided on the site, together with annual reports 1996 onwards and other documents.

 UNILEX is a database of international case law and bibliography on the United Nations Convention on Contracts for the International Sale of Goods (CISG) and the UNIDROIT Principles of International Commercial Contracts.
 The texts of those instruments are provided on the site, with status information relating to CISG.
 For each case decision there is an abstract and, where available, full text (the latter in its original language).